top of page

 Search

-Many women grow up receiving messages that they are “too sensitive,” “too emotional,” or that they “overreact.”
-Over time, these experiences can shape how you relate to your emotions, often leading to self doubt, shame, or harsh self criticism when strong feelings arise.
+Many teens, especially girls, grow up hearing messages like "you are too sensitive," "too emotional," or "you overreact."
+Over time, these messages can affect how your teen relates to their feelings, often leading to self-doubt, shame, or harsh self-criticism when emotions run high.

-From a therapeutic perspective, strong emotions are not a sign of weakness or dysfunction.
-They are meaningful signals.
-Emotions provide information about needs, boundaries, unmet longings, and personal values.
-When emotions feel overwhelming, it is often because they have not been acknowledged, understood, or supported.
+From a therapeutic perspective, strong emotions are not a sign of weakness or a problem.
+Emotions are meaningful signals.
+They give information about needs, boundaries, unmet longings, and personal values.
+When feelings feel overwhelming, it is often because they have not been acknowledged, understood, or supported.

-Learning to slow down and listen to emotional experiences can shift the relationship you have with them.
-Rather than feeling out of control or threatening, emotions can become valuable sources of insight and self awareness.
-This process takes practice and, for many, guidance.
+Learning to slow down and pay attention to emotions can change how your teen experiences them.
+Instead of feeling out of control or threatening, emotions can become valuable sources of insight and self-awareness.
+This process takes practice and, for many teens, guidance from a trained professional.

-If you feel disconnected from your emotions or unsure how to interpret them, you are not alone.
-Many individuals were never taught how to identify, tolerate, and respond to their internal experiences.
-Therapy can offer a supportive space to build emotional clarity, self compassion, and confidence, allowing emotions to feel informative rather than overwhelming.
+If your teen feels disconnected from their emotions or unsure how to respond to them, they are not alone.
+Many young people were never taught how to identify, tolerate, or process their internal experiences.
+Therapy provides a supportive space to build emotional clarity, self-compassion, and confidence, allowing emotions to feel informative instead of overwhelming.

-Your emotions are not “too much.”
-They are communicating something important and deserving of attention.
+Your teen’s emotions are not too much.
+They are communicating something important and deserve attention.

 Sachelle Singleton